Bhushan-88/ansible-2025/README.md

 Installing software
 Managing configurations
 Deploying applications

-# Instead of doing these tasks manually (like clicking through screens or typing commands repeatedly), you write simple instructions once, and Ansible does them for you on any number of computers.
+## Instead of doing these tasks manually (like clicking through screens or typing commands repeatedly), you write simple instructions once, and Ansible does them for you on any number of computers.

 ## Ansible primarily uses SSH (Port 22 by default) for communication with Linux/Unix hosts and WinRM (Ports 5985/5986) for Windows hosts.

+## The "Why" - Why Use Ansible?
+1. No More Repetitive Manual Work

+Example: Instead of manually installing WordPress on 100 servers (takes days), Ansible does it in minutes with one command.
+2. Consistency
+Every server gets set up exactly the same way - no human mistakes or forgotten steps.
+3. It's Like Recipe Books for Computers
+You write "recipes" (called playbooks) that anyone can use, ensuring everyone follows the same process.
+4. Free & Popular
+Open-source with huge community support.
 # create own ansible configuration file
 ```bash
 ansible-config init --disabled > ansible.cfg